animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 ### Right to talk about suicide seriously

-> [!WARNING]
-> Trigger warning: I want to die.

-Most people seriously considering suicide can't talk about it, not unless they bury the very-conscious awareness of the standard policy of hospitalization and drugging.
-The more seriously somebody genuinely needs to talk about their depression amid a genine imminent plan, the less they legally can without risking the security of their plan.
-The point of Right To Die, as I define it, is to legalize suicide-plan therapy.
+Suicide is legal in New York State, but so are coerced hospitalizations and drugging as a standard medical practice for treating people with suggested plans to commit suicide, threatening people into witholding communicating the severity of their suffering and the plans they intend.

-Right To Die is not the same as Right For Physician To Commit Physician-Assisted Suicide in my opinion.
-One permits being able to talk about suicide, and not shaming or punishing a person for doing so, the other gives doctors permission to assist with that suicide.
-The latter also has merits, and before we get into what I'm proposing, let's look at a couple of those merits to see that even the radical variant, wherein doctors can assist with the suicide, makes sense.
+"Right To Die" is not the same as "Right For Physician To Commit Physician-Assisted Suicide," in my opinion, and by the literal meaning of the words, where "right" does not mean "accessibility."
+One permits being able to talk about suicide, and not coercing or punishing a person for doing so by coercing hospitalization or drugging; the other gives doctors permission to assist with that suicide.
-- Available death guarantees some peace of mind, enough for people going through unbelievable circumstances to possibly relax, with some security, to regain a sense of optimism to pursue with their life.
-That availability is usually highly therapeutic, as long as it's not taken up to its final conclusion, and even then, for the victim anyway, that's arguably very therapeutic.
-- The peaceful version doesn't involve bodies splattering from buildings, or in front of locomotives, or from bullet wounds on the walls that witnesses arrive to.
-Other methods require research ability and skill to carry out singlehandedly.
-Yet other methods can cause permanent damage to brain or body, reducing life quality even more.

-Suicide is legal in many places, including New York State.
-Coerced hospitalization and drugging, however, are pretty standard.

-Right To Die, by my way more literal interpretation, only changes one thing from the current legality in New York: gets rid of involuntary institutionalization and coerced chemicals for planning to commit, and therefore talking about planning to commit, suicide.
-The main advantage of changing medical practices as such is the ability for somebody planning to commit suicide, but not wanting the security of their plan ruined, to talk about it, and not just through philosophy and art.
+"Right To Die," by my way more literal interpretation, only changes one thing from the current legality in New York: gets rid of involuntary institutionalization and coerced chemicals for planning to commit, so that patients can talk to their therapists about the desire to die, and not just through philosophy and art.

 > ### $\Huge &#8220;$
 > &ensp;&ensp; *Tired with all these, for restful death I cry,*</br>